harp-project/Core-Erlang-Formalization/README.md

 # Compilation process

-Necessary requirements: Coq v8.12.0 and Erlang/OTP v22.0.
-The files should be compiled in the following order:
+Necessary requirements: Coq v8.12.1 and Erlang/OTP v22.0.
+The files should be compiled in the following order (by `make` or manually):

 1. `Core_Erlang_Syntax.v`: The abstract syntax;
 2. `Core_Erlang_Induction.v`: Induction principles for patterns, expressions and values;